Uniform boundedness on extremal subsets in Alexandrov spaces: Introduction

+There are two corollaries of the main theorem.
 For nonnegatively curved spaces, Theorem \ref{thm:main} (1) and (2) hold without the upper diameter bound $D$.

-\begin{cor} For given $n$, there exists a constant $C(n)$ such that the following hold for any Alexandrov space $M$ with nonnegative curvature: \begin{enumerate} \item The number of extremal subsets in $M$ is not greater than $C(n)$. \item The total Betti number of any extremal subset $E$ of $M$ is not greater than $C(n)$. \end{enumerate} \end{cor}
+\begin{cor} For given $n$, there exists a constant $C(n)$ such that the following hold for any Alexandrov space $M$ of nonnegative curvature: \begin{enumerate} \item The number of extremal subsets in $M$ is not greater than $C(n)$. \item The total Betti number of any extremal subset $E$ of $M$ is not greater than $C(n)$ (independent of the coefficient field). \end{enumerate} \end{cor}

-We can uniformly bound the number of $\varepsilon$-discrete points in an extremal subset with respect to the induced intrinsic metric, as well as Theorem \ref{thm:main} (3).
-As a corollary, we obtain a precompactness theorem for the family of extremal subsets with the induced intrinsic metrics.
-Let $\mathcal E(n,\kappa,D)$ denote the family of all isometry classes of connected extremal subsets of Alexandrov spaces in $\mathcal A(n,\kappa,D)$ equipped with the induced intrinsic metrics.
+In the same way as Theorem \ref{thm:main}(3), we get a uniform bound (depending on $\varepsilon$) on the number of $\varepsilon$-discrete points in an extremal subset of an Alexandrov space in $\mathcal A(n,\kappa,D)$ (Theorem \ref{thm:dis}).
+This holds for the induced intrinsic metric of an extremal subset.
+Therefore we obtain the following precompactness theorem.
+Let $\mathcal E(n,\kappa,D)$ denote the set of isometry classes of connected extremal subsets of Alexandrov spaces in $\mathcal A(n,\kappa,D)$, equipped with the induced intrinsic metrics.